edgard-mv/adflew-shortener-api/README.md

 # Node.js REST API for URL shortening

-`adflew-shortener-api` contains an example of a Express.js project with database `models` (using Mongoose ODM)
+`adflew-shortener-api` contains an example of an Express.js project with database `models` (using Mongoose ODM)

 ## How to start